prev - next - home - no frames - frames

 Francis Bacon

-Here the great art lies, to discern in which the and in what things persuasion only is to work.
+Here the great art lies, to discern in which the law is to bid restraint and punishment, and in what things persuasion only is to work.

 John Milton